Resident Parking permit terms and questions

 Proof of vehicle ownership

-Examples of acceptable documents include; letter from employer confirming that you are the:
+Acceptable documents include a letter from employer confirming you are the:

 - sole user